- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Civil unrest/political tension

-You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbances.
+You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbance.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movement to major routes at all times.

 Petty crime including pick pocketing and bag snatching does occur, particularly in the old market areas (souks).